thansen0/scored_communities_api/README.md

 # Scored Communities C++ API

 This is a C++ implementation of the [scored.co](https://scored.co/) API.
 This is the same site as patriots.win and communities.win, and you can use their API interchangeably.
+This library is **not** officially affiliated with scored.co, patriots.win, or any of their associated sites.

 ## Building